 Ramsey was appointed by the Madison County Commissioners on June 2, 2014.
 A life-long resident of Madison County, Ramsey earned her undergraduate and graduate degrees from Western Carolina University.
 She taught 30 plus years for Madison County Schools and finished out her educational career as an adjunct faculty member for A-B Tech’s Madison Site.
 Ramsey currently serves on the Board of Trustees at A-B Tech, the Advisory Board for Madison County’s Cooperative Extension agency, Board and Executive Board for the Smith-McDowell House, and volunteers with Madison County Schools helping develop volunteer programs for the school system

 Mary Ann Rice

 Rice was appointed by the Governor on July 1, 2014.
+She currently serves as Chair of the Board of Trustees.
 A native of Asheville, Rice is a graduate of UNC and a Senior Vice President of the State Employees’ Credit Union.
 Currently based at the Biltmore Village location, she he has opened and supervised numerous SECU branches in Western North Carolina.
 She currently serves on the Board of Directors for the North Carolina Arboretum, on the A-B Tech Foundation Board and is a member of the Women’s’ Society for Mission Hospital.
 She has received the state’s highest honor, the Order of the Long Leaf Pine.